 Giving birth should be a joyous time, but it was concluded by the Healthcare Cost and Utilization Project (HCUP) that 157,000 injuries to both mothers and their newborns have occurred in medical facilities that were avoidable.
 The rate of injury reported had no correlation to the mother’s socioeconomic background, as the injury rate was steady amongst all financial diversity.

-Birth injury is a form of medical malpractice, and creates life-changing effects to all families involved.
-There are many types birth injury compensation you can seek including:
+A birth injury is a form of medical malpractice and creates life-changing effects for all families involved.
+There are many types of birth injury compensation you can seek including:

 - Cerebral Palsy

 - Bone fractures

 - Brain damage